 These two phenomenons are an occurrence in the tropical eastern Pacific ocean where El Niño is a warming and La Niña is a cooling trend of the surface waters.
 Together with El Niño high surface pressures occurs in the western Pacific and with La Niña a lowering of surface pressures.
 Both effects are known as the El Niño Southern Oscillation (ENSO).
-Click the following link for an overview of past events of the Oceanic Nino.
+Click the following link for the Oceanic Nino Index (ONI) for a detailed image, last update Jul.
+2021 (more at: http://ggweather.com/enso/oni.htm).

-Because the ENSO has such a great influence in countries around the Pacific and definately worldwide too, we spend some time with this very interesting phenomenon.
+Because the ENSO has such a great influence on weather in countries around the Pacific and definitely worldwide too, we are going to spent some time with this very interesting phenomenon.

-Pilots flying in the pacific theatre will need to have intimate knowledge of this phenomenon as weather is directly influenced by this and tradewinds can change daily.
+And whats more: pilots flying in the pacific theatre will need to have intimate knowledge of this phenomenon as local weather is directly influenced by this and trade winds can and will change on a daily basis.

-This page presents a short introduction into ENSO, further study will be required for a complete understanding of the topic.
+This page presents a short introduction into ENSO, further study will be required for a complete understanding of the topic and its effect on world wide weather.

 El Niño (EN) is characterized by a large scale weakening of the trade winds and warming of the surface layers in the eastern and central equatorial Pacific Ocean.
 El Niño events occur irregularly at intervals of 2-7 years, although the average is about once every 3-4 years.
 They typically last 12-18 months, and are accompanied by swings in the Southern Oscillation (SO), an inter annual see-saw in tropical sea level pressure between the eastern and western hemispheres.